ELFI-303/jira-view-testing/README.md

 Installation :

-Docker Desktop: The #1 Containerization Tool for Developers | Docker
+Docker Desktop
+You can download Docker Desktop with this link :https://www.docker.com/products/docker-desktop/

 XQuartz
 You can download XQuartz with this link : https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.5/XQuartz-2.8.5.pkg